ralfstx/minimal-json/README.md

 -----------

 The JSON structures in this library (`JsonObject` and `JsonArray`) are **not thread-safe**.
+This is a deliberate choice for simplicity and performance as most of the time, the instances are only modified from a single thread.
-When instances of these classes must be accessed from multiple threads, while at least one of these threads modifies the contents, the application must ensure that all access to the instance is properly synchronized.
+When JSON data structures must be accessed from multiple threads, while at least one of these threads modifies the contents, the application must ensure proper synchronization.

 Iterators will throw a `ConcurrentModificationException` when the contents of a JSON structure have been modified after the creation of the iterator.